5 Kid-Friendly Activities in Kelowna

 U-Pick Farms

 Visiting U-Pick farms is a great way to spend a day in nature.
-With U-Pick farms found throughout the Okanagan Valley, there are plenty of places to have an adventure while harvesting tasty treats.
+Fruit picking in Kelowna is an annual tradition, so there are plenty of places to have an adventure while harvesting tasty treats.

 Some things to bring when visiting a U-Pick farm include a snack or lunch, bottled water, hat or sunblock, appropriate footwear, and a box or other container to carry produce since not all farms provide this.
 Other than that, all farm visitors need is a willingness to get their hands dirty as they pick their own fruit.